Presidentty1/nestling-care-log/WORKSPACE_VERIFICATION.md

 ## Common Mistakes to Avoid

-1. **Don't reference other worktrees**: Avoid paths like `/Users/.../worktrees/.../jet/` or `/Users/.../worktrees/.../vig/`
-2. **Don't use absolute paths in docs**: Use relative paths or generic instructions
+1. **Don't use absolute paths in docs**: Use relative paths or generic instructions
-3. **Don't assume workspace location**: Always verify before making changes
+2. **Don't assume workspace location**: Always verify before making changes

 ## For AI Assistants